heistp/irtt/README.md

     there's only one IP address, to always explicitly specify the bind addresses.

-    _So then when no bind address is specified, why don't you just list all the adapters on the system and create separate listeners for each one automatically?_
+    _So then when the bind address is unspecified, why don't you just list all the adapters on the system and create separate listeners for each one automatically?_

     That could be done, but listening on all available addresses (current and